CY-Chang-tw/UAV_Project-with-Raspberry-Pi/README.md

 # UAV_Project with Raspberry Pi
-UAV project uses Raspberry Pi as a platform and controlled the UAV by xbox controller
+UAV project with Raspberry Pi and controlled the UAV with an Xbox controller.